 Please note: Incense WILL be used at this Mass.
 There will be no 9:00 a.m.
 Mass or Eucharistic Adoration offered on Holy Thursday.

-Reposition of the Blessed Sacrament: Thursday, April 2 immediately following the Mass of the Lord’s Supper until Midnight in the Parish Life Center (PLC).
+Reposition of the Blessed Sacrament/Altar of Repose: Thursday, April 2 immediately following the Mass of the Lord’s Supper until Midnight in the Parish Life Center (PLC).

 Immediately following the Mass of the Lord’s Supper, a processional will be formed in which the Blessed Sacrament, led by the altar servers, the priest, deacon, and the choir, will be carried through the church to a place of repose, the PLC.
 The Blessed Sacrament will stay in repose until midnight.
-All are invited to join in the processional.
+All are invited to join in the processional and stay for a time in silent prayer.
 Please maintain sacred silence as you depart Mass and during the procession if you will be participating.

-Later on that night, all the faithful are invited to join Father Tony for Compline (Liturgy of the Hours) at 11:50 p.m.
-Please enter silently through Door E or Doors M or N, and gather in the PLC no later than 11:45 p.m. if you would like to participate in this beautiful experience.
+General Instruction of the Liturgy of the Hours (Compline): Later on that night, all the faithful are invited to join Father Tony for Compline (Liturgy of the Hours) at 11:50 p.m.
+Please enter silently through Doors E, M or N, and gather in the PLC no later than 11:45 p.m. if you would like to participate in this beautiful experience.
 Please use this document, as a guide to prepare you.
+Printed copies will also be available in the PLC.

 Good Friday Liturgy with Veneration of the Cross: Friday, April 3 at 1:00 p.m.